-Prerequisite: NUR 121 and NUR 123 with grades of C or higher and Nursing Department Permit
+Prerequisite: NUR 121 and NUR 123 with grades of C or higher and Nursing Department Permit higher and Nursing Department Permit

 This course is designed to assist the nursing student develop expertise in giving comprehensive nursing care to adult clients and will emphasize the nursing process and other technical skills.
 Eighty clinical hours.